imkulwant/wallet-service/README.md

 - Build the project `mvn clean install`
 - Start application `sudo java -jar application/target/application-0.0.1-SNAPSHOT.jar`

-Data will be stored at path `/h2/wallet` so for first time you might need to start application with sudo, so that folder gets created.

-For testing you may use postman collection present in application resources or swagger.

 # Important Links

 H2 DB Console: http://localhost:8080/h2-ui/

 Wallet Swagger: http://localhost:8080/swagger-ui/index.html

+# NOTE
+- Data will be stored at path `/h2/wallet` so for first time you might need to start application with sudo, so that folder gets created.

+- For testing you may use postman collection present in application resources or swagger.

+- First transaction should be a credit, so that player account gets created in db.